GPREETHAMSAXON/weather-order-tracker/README.md

 **Yellow.ai — Automation Intern Assignment 2**

 An intelligent Node.js script that monitors weather conditions for pending delivery orders and automatically flags potential delays.
-When bad weather is detected, it generates personalized apology messages using Google Gemini AI.
+When bad weather is detected, it generates personalized apology messages using Groq Llama AI.

 ---